-As of December 31, 2014, we owned 27 premium hotels and resorts throughout North America and the U.S. Virgin Islands.
+As of December 31, 2015, we owned 29 premium hotels and resorts throughout North America and the U.S. Virgin Islands.
 Our hotels and resorts are primarily categorized as upper upscale as defined by Smith Travel Research and are generally located in high barrier-to-entry markets with multiple demand generators.
 Our properties are concentrated in key gateway cities and in resort destinations.
 We consider lodging properties located in gateway cities and resort destinations to be the most capable of creating dynamic cash flow growth and achieving superior long-term capital appreciation.

 We have been executing on our strategy to enhance our hotel portfolio by actively recycling capital from non-core hotels located in slower growth markets to higher quality hotels located primarily in high-growth urban and destination resort markets.
-Since 2010, we have repositioned our portfolio through the acquisition of approximately \$1.6 billion of urban and resort hotels that align with our strategic goals while disposing of more than \$0.6 billion in non-core hotels.
-These acquisitions increased our urban exposure with additional hotels in cities such as San Diego, San Francisco, Boston, Denver, Washington, D.C., as well as our resort exposure with our recent acquisitions in Key West and Fort Lauderdale, Florida.
-Over 90% of our portfolio EBITDA as of December 31, 2014 is currently derived from core urban and resort hotels.
-Our capital recycling program over the past five years also achieved several other important strategic portfolio goals that include improving our portfolio's geographic and brand diversity and striving towards a mix of 50 percent brandmanaged and 50 percent third-party managed hotels in our portfolio.
+Since 2010, we have repositioned our portfolio through the acquisition of approximately \$1.7 billion of urban and resort hotels that align with our strategic goals while disposing of more than \$0.6 billion in non-core hotels.
+These acquisitions increased our urban exposure with additional hotels in cities such as San Diego, San Francisco, Boston, Denver, Washington, D.C., as well as our resort exposure with our recent acquisitions in Key West and Huntington Beach, California.
+Over 90% of our portfolio EBITDA as of December 31, 2015 is derived from core urban and resort destination hotels.
+Our capital recycling program over the past five years also achieved several other important strategic portfolio goals that include improving our portfolio's geographic and brand diversity and achieving a mix of 50 percent brand-managed and 50 percent third-party managed hotels in our portfolio.